VanirDev/VariantEncumbrance/README.md

   ## Update 0.3

   * Complete support for the Inventory+ mod
   * Major bugfixes for the effects-based system involving unwanted stacked effects, and permission errors.
+Major thanks to [Paul Lessing](https://github.com/paullessing) for his contributions here.
   * Support for custom units and speed decreases in the module settings.
   * Improved weight calculation to support active effects that affect the data.attributes.encumbrance.value value.